Comment minimiser les impacts fiscaux lors de la vente de votre entreprise?

 Trusts provide protection from creditors and litigation, securing business assets for future generations.

-- Testamentary Trust: Created upon the death of the grantor to manage and distribute their assets according to their wishes.
+• Testamentary trust: Created upon the grantor's death to manage and distribute their assets according to their wishes.
 It is often used for estate planning.

 Creation process